ggfree: ggplot2-style plots with just base R graphics

 devtools

-package to install ggfree
+package to installggfree

-within R. If you already have devtools
+within R. If you already havedevtools

-However, devtools
+However,

-I don’t recommend this method if you haven’t already installed it.
+is a large R package with many dependencies, so I don’t recommend this method if you haven’t already installed it.